Rackmaven is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 You’ll need to do a little work to put the rack together—everything you need is included, as is normal for most of these products.
 There are two options for construction: The stand can be assembled so that you can store two bikes in the same direction (side by side) or in opposite directions (facing one another).

-There have been a few user complains about construction.
+There have been a few users who complain about construction.
 Some have suggested that assembling the rack is a bit tricky.
 The company strongly recommends not fully tightening screws until the rack is fully assembled to make sure all parts are aligned properly.
 This may be the source of frustration for some people.
 Or rather, not following this advice might be the issue.

 Another complaint is that the slots are too close together to allow storing larger bikes side by side.
 And like the Swagman, some complain that bikes with disc brakes are not going to fit in this rack.